Street trading licence

 The Business and Planning Act 2020 allows businesses to apply for a licence to enable them to place temporary furniture, such as tables and chairs, outside cafes, bars and restaurants.

-The application process requires a 7-day public consultation period.
+The application process requires a number of criteria to be met, for example, a plan of the licensed area, and proof of up-to-date public liability cover.
+The day after the application is deemed accepted, a 14-day public consultation period begins.
 During this time the applicant must display the site notice advertising the application.
-Applicants will receive notification of the outcome of the application 14 days after it is submitted.
+Applicants will receive notification of the outcome of the application 28 days after it is submitted.

 The temporary amendments to the Licensing Act 2003 (which permitted premises licence holders who were licensed to serve alcohol on-premises, to also sell alcohol for consumption off the premises without needing to apply for a variation of their licence) has been extended until 31 March 2025.